p4ulor/Operating-Systems/3_Address Spaces & Pagination/README.md

-# 1 - Architecture of paginated memory
+# 1 - Architecture of paginated memory (simplified / segmentated memory)
 - Physical memory is paginated, structured in blocks of 4 kilo bytes (usually)
 - Each process has it's virtual paginated address space, structured in blocks of 4 kilo bytes (usually)
 - The OS uses a schema of pagination, where for each process, they have a table that maps virtual addresses to physical ones.
 The formation of this association is a privileged action and is done by the kernel.
 We can call this the **table of pages**